As more cities ban homeless camps, advocates cry foul

 "It may be a solution to an eyesore, but it's not a solution to homelessness," he said.

-Others say the bans or barriers are part of an effort to criminalize behaviours associated with the poor, such as panhandling.
+Others say the bans or barriers are part of an effort to criminalize behaviors associated with the poor, such as panhandling.

 Chicago, which estimates it has about 6,300 homeless, doesn't ban outdoor camping but tries to connect people sleeping outside with services, said Matt Smith, spokesman for the city's Department of Family and Support Services.